MartynasArba/scorer/README.md

 - future development: prevent freezing when it runs?

 `automatic scoring`:
-- not yet started
 - aiming for these models:
-  - heuristic-based
+  - heuristic-based (implemented, low accuracy)
-  - CNN
+  - CNN (implemented, generalization is not great)
-  - TimesFM/Moirai pretrained embeddings + classifier head
+  - Pretrained embeddings
-- add selection of which channels to use!

 *Use pre-trained models only.
-Pytorch grad is off in this project, and model training is out of scope.
+Pytorch grad is off in this project, and model training is out of scope, except for the **`training_testing.py`** script, which is not accessible via the GUI.
 If for some reason grad is needed, do `torch.set_grad_enabled(True)`*

 `manual labeling`:
-- move less common funcs to a separate menu in manual labeling, add screenshot (fig.savefig)
+- move less common funcs to a separate menu in manual labeling
 - add channel toggles(?)
 - add autoscale click for y
 - add scorer name to metadata and state save files correctly
 - save progress automatically every N scores? maybe add checkmark, overwrite option?
 - jump to next unscored sample
 - decide how single label, multi scorer should be handled
-- could add mouse click to change state (or better keyboard controlls)

 `report`:
 - not yet started